wp-plugins/genesis-social-profiles-menu/readme.txt

 1. Upload `genesis-social-profiles-menu` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Set up a custom menu in WordPress: Appearance > Menu -- or: edit/enhance an existing menu -- just add custom links to your desired services
-4. Add the proper CSS classes to these custom links
+4. Add the proper CSS classes to these custom links (before this: activate the check boxes for "Custom Links", "Link Target" and "CSS Classes" via the"Screen Options" tab in right top corner below toolbar! [direct link to large view screenshot...](http://s.wordpress.org/extend/plugins/genesis-social-profiles-menu/screenshot-1.png))
 5. Save menu to the desired menu location or use the WordPress widget for custom menu to place your profiles in any menu location or widget area

 = Scheme for the CSS Classes =